Mar-to/stageprojet/docs/installation_docker.md

 * Run `make init` from within the `gogocarto` container.
 This will launch all the required commands to finish the installation.

 * Go to `http://localhost:3008/index.php/project/initialize` to initialize the project.

+### Local docker-compose

+If you have a specific environment, need for custom env vars, want to avoid exposing ports, etc, you can create a copy of `docker/docker-compose.yml` named `docker/docker-compose.local.yml` (it will be gitignored).